Mediatek-Cloud/MCS/key_concept/README.md

 Once you have defined the necessary Product information, you can then add devices as you need throughout the development phase.
 ### Product

 A **Product** is the blueprint of the final device you’ll ship to users.
+Each product will have a unique product Id and product Ke.
+For the product maker, the product Id and product key are the differentiator for your product from the other product.
+When your product goes into mass production, your product's devices will use those information to be registered.

 ### Data Channel